zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    the filter$config table.

-   :rec: An instance of the stream's ``columns`` type with its
+   :param rec: An instance of the stream's ``columns`` type with its
         fields set to the values to be logged.

-   :id: The ID associated with the logging stream the filter
+   :param id: The ID associated with the logging stream the filter
        belongs to.

-   :filter: The :zeek:type:`Log::Filter` instance that steers
+   :param filter: The :zeek:type:`Log::Filter` instance that steers
            the output of the given log record.

 .. zeek:type:: Log::PrintLogInfo